sharmainec/tp/docs/UserGuide.md

 knowledge with them by entering Slideshow mode.

-Slideshow mode brings the most out of your practice session by allowing you to focus on one flashcard at a time and displays the relevant foreign phrase.
+Slideshow mode brings the most out of your practice session by allowing you to focus on one flashcard at a time.
+The foreign phrase of each flashcard is shown, and you must key in the English translation to test your memory.

 To enter Slideshow mode, use the [`slideshow`](#entering-slideshow-mode-slideshow) command.